micedreams/drop_down_menu_demo/README.md

 ```

 ## Takeaways
-* Flutter uses a widget called DropdownButton to create drop-down menu.
+* Flutter uses a widget called DropdownButton to create a drop-down menu.
-* Create a variable that can hold on to the selected value.
+* Create a variable that can hold onto the selected value.
-* Create list  of DropdownMenuItem type objects.
+* Create a list of DropdownMenuItem type objects.
-* Add DropdownButton widget to the desired place.
+* Add the drop-down button widget to the desired place.
 * Give its items parameter the itemList value.
 * Fix the onChanged function to update the selected value variable.
-* To add custom UI you can always add values to the various DropdownButton parameters and make it your own.
+* To add a custom user-interface you can always add values to the various DropdownButton parameters and make it your own.

 ```dart=
 DropdownButton({